Jotnrah/Jotnrah/README.md

 - 💞️ I’m looking to collaborate on: doing your mom
 - 📫 How to reach me: "That's the neat part, you don't."
 I just left for milk.
 - 😄 Pronouns: It doesn't matter anyways.
 Stop trying to know.
 - ⚡ Fun fact: Actually I'm gay.
-Nah jk my name ain't "gay" its just "Jotnrah"🤣🤣
+Nah jk my name ain't "gay" its just "Jotnrah"

 <!---
 Jotnrah/Jotnrah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.